 - 1.1 The application site is located at 38 Castle Wynd, within an established residential area of Bothwell.
 The site accommodates a detached house. - 1.2 The curtilage associated with the dwellinghouse is rectangular in shape and is bounded by a road to the front, trees lining The Glebe to the rear and neighbouring properties to either side.
 Castle Wynd is made up of alternating two storey houses and bungalows and, as such, the properties on either side of the application site are detached bungalows which have both been extended.
-The application site is not within a Conservation Area and the site currently has off street parking for two cars.
+The application site is not within a Conservation Area and the site currently has off-street parking for two cars on a driveway to the front of the property.